 But choosing between a window or an aisle seat isn’t just about comfort and convenience.
 It could also reveal something important about your personality, psychologists say.

 If you’re one of the majority of fliers who prefer the window seat, we have some bad news: It could be a sign that you’re selfish.
 “Passengers who favor the window seat like to be in control, tend to take an ‘every man for themselves’ attitude towards life, and are often more easily irritable,” Dr. Becky Spelman, chief psychologist at Harley Street’s Private Therapy Clinic, told The Telegraph.
 “They also like to ‘nest’ and prefer to exist in their own bubble.”
+No matter where you sit, you’re more likely to cry on a plane than on the ground.

 On the flip side, those who prefer the aisle seat may have a more reserved personality.
 “Aisle passengers are often more sociable and definitely more amenable as people; they are also more likely to be restless fliers and less adept at sleeping on planes,” behavioral psychologist Jo Hemmings said.
 (But neither window nor aisle seats are always the safest seat on an airplane.)